Need to watch trend to tell if Covid death peak has hit in Delhi: Experts | Health

 The daily case count has come down in the last few days, and the city logged 12,306 cases on Thursday.
 It also recorded 43 deaths on that day, the highest since June 10.

-Experts on Friday said this is a general epidemiological trend and death count peak is generally seen 7-14 days after the peak in daily cases as patients' condition deteriorate later after testing positive.
+Experts said this is a general epidemiological trend and death count peak is generally seen 7-14 days after the peak in daily cases as patients' condition deteriorate later after testing positive.

+Delhi Health Minister Satyendar Jain on Friday asserted that the danger of COVID-19 has subsided in the national capital and the situation is ''quite under control''.

+He also said that the virus was the primary cause of death in only three of the 43 fatalities recorded the previous day.

 A senior doctor at the Delhi government-run Institute of Liver and Biliary Sciences (ILBS) said, ''Very few hospital admissions are being seen in this wave, compared to the previous ones.”
 “But any patient who has got admitted after testing positive, generally dies after his or her condition deteriorates in the next one week or so, and hence, death tally will peak later than the cases tally,'' the doctor said.